Fisher (animal)

 Fishers have few predators besides humans.
 They have been trapped since the 18th century for their fur.
-Their pelts were in such demand that they were extirpated from several parts of the United States in the early part of the 20th century.
-Conservation and protection measures have allowed the species to rebound, but their current range is still reduced from its historic limits.
+Their pelts were in such demand that they became locally extinct in several parts of the United States in the early part of the 20th century.
+Conservation and protection measures have allowed the species to rebound, but their current range is still reduced from its historical limits.
 In the 1920s, when pelt prices were high, some fur farmers attempted to raise fishers.
 However, their unusual delayed reproduction made breeding difficult.
 When pelt prices fell in the late 1940s, most fisher farming ended.
 While fishers usually avoid human contact, encroachments into forest habitats have resulted in some conflicts.

-Male and female fishers look similar, but can be differentiated by size; males being up to twice as large as the females.
+Male and female fishers look similar, but can be differentiated by size, with males being up to twice as large as the females.
 The fur of the fisher varies seasonally, being denser and glossier in the winter.
 During the summer, the color becomes more mottled, as the fur goes through a moulting cycle.
-The fisher prefers to hunt in full forest.
+The fisher prefers to hunt in the full forest.
 Although an agile climber, it spends most of its time on the forest floor, where it prefers to forage around fallen trees.
-An omnivore, the fisher feeds on a wide variety of small animals and occasionally on fruits and mushrooms.
+An omnivore, it feeds on a wide variety of small animals and occasionally on fruits and mushrooms.
 It prefers the snowshoe hare and is one of the few animals able to prey successfully on porcupines.
 Despite its common name, it rarely eats fish.
-The reproductive cycle of the fisher lasts almost a year.
+The reproductive cycle lasts almost a year.
 Female fishers give birth to a litter of three or four kits in the spring.
-They nurse and care for their kits until late summer, when they are old enough to set out on their own.
+They nurse and care for them until late summer, when they are old enough to set out on their own.
 Females enter estrus shortly after giving birth and leave the den to find a mate.
 Implantation of the blastocyst is delayed until the following spring, when they give birth and the cycle is renewed.